Lightstreamer/lightstreamer_flutter_client/README.md

 ## Compatibility

-The Plugin requires Lightstremaer Server 7.3.2 or later
+The Plugin requires Lightstreamer Server 7.4.0 or later